boshtannik/embedded-nano-mesh/README.md

 ```

 ### Receive Method
-The `receive` method optionally returns received data in a `Packet` instance in case
+Optionally returns received `Packet` instance in case
 if that packet was previously received by this exact device.
 It does not matter if that data
 was sent via `broadcast`, `send_to_exact`, `ping_pong` or `send_with_transaction` method because
 anyway it was sent to that exact device.
-You can tell by which method the packet is sent by matching `special_state` field of returned `Packet` instance.
+You can tell which type the packet is by matching `special_state` field of returned `Packet` instance.
-The way that packet was sent to this device can be checked in `special_state` field of returned
-value.
 Field contains value of `PacketState` enum.

 `main.rs`:
 ```